 - Try to do everything calmly and confidently, without haste.
 This is the only way to perform tasks perfectly, without errors.

-- Find alternative solutions create contingencies and backup solutions.
+- Find alternative solutions to create contingencies and backup solutions.

 Save your time by using technology.
 Automate repetitive and routine processes that are related to your time management purposes and skills.